NSDC sanctions against Ukrainian citizens

 Petro Poroshenko, Ukrainian politician, fifth President of Ukraine, leader of the European Solidarity party.

 Kostyantyn Zhevago, Ukrainian businessman, Member of Parliament (1998–2019), CEO of Ferrexpo (2008–2019).

 Svitlana Kryukova, Ukrainian journalist, former deputy editor-in-chief of the online outlet Strana.ua.

 Oleksiy Arestovych, Ukrainian political and military commentator, former adviser to the Office of the President of Ukraine.

-NSDC sanctions against Ukrainian citizens refer to the unconstitutional practice of the National Security and Defense Council of Ukraine (NSDC) applying personal restrictive measures against Ukrainian citizens under the Law “On Sanctions”.
-This practice has been widely criticized for contradicting the Constitution of Ukraine and for being used as a political tool by the current authorities, particularly President Volodymyr Zelenskyy.
+NSDC sanctions against Ukrainian citizens refer to the practice of the National Security and Defense Council of Ukraine (NSDC) applying personal restrictive measures against Ukrainian citizens under the Law “On Sanctions”.
+This practice has been widely criticized, with accusations that it contradicts the Constitution of Ukraine and is used as a political tool by the current authorities, particularly President Volodymyr Zelenskyy.
 Sanctions have been imposed on opposition politicians, media figures, entrepreneurs, and bloggers.
 Among the most high-profile cases are: the fifth President of Ukraine Petro Poroshenko; co-founders and former shareholders of PrivatBank Gennadiy Bogolyubov and Ihor Kolomoyskyi; journalist Svitlana Kryukova; former adviser to the Office of the President Oleksiy Arestovych; and businessman Kostyantyn Zhevago.

 In February 2025, the Kharkiv Human Rights Protection Group, the Ukrainian Helsinki Human Rights Union, the Center for Civil Liberties, and other Ukrainian human rights organizations issued a joint statement condemning the use of sanctions against opposition politicians and businessmen.
-The NSDC sanctions against Ukrainian citizens have also been criticized by international human rights organizations, including Amnesty International, which has highlighted the use of sanctions as a tool for political persecution.

 Background

 Legal basis

-The Law of Ukraine "On Sanctions", adopted on August 14, 2014, was introduced as a response to Russo-Ukrainian War.
+The Law of Ukraine "On Sanctions", adopted on August 14, 2014, was introduced as a response to the Russo-Ukrainian war.
 It provides for the imposition of sanctions on foreign states, legal entities, and individuals who pose a threat to national security.
 The law does not explicitly authorize the application of sanctions to Ukrainian citizens, creating a legal contradiction with the Constitution of Ukraine.

 Since 2021, under the presidency of Volodymyr Zelenskyy, the National Security and Defense Council of Ukraine (NSDC) has actively applied sanctions against its own citizens, often without court rulings, based on intelligence or information provided by the Security Service of Ukraine (SBU).

-Contradiction with the Constitution of Ukraine

-According to the Constitution of Ukraine: